 |Can I upgrade courses at Waterloo for credit?||No. We do not offer non-degree enrolment for Computer Science or Math courses at Waterloo.|

 As a transfer student, you will be ineligible for any of our entrance scholarships.
 We reserve these for our high school applicants.

 If you are requiring financial aid to help finance your studies, you can inquire with our Students Awards and Financial Aid Office regarding our funding options.

 - You will need to apply by setting up an account through the Ontario Universities' Application Centre (OUAC).

 - Once you have completed your application, you will need to mail your official high school and university/college transcripts to our Registrar’s Office.

 - If you have completed any university courses, we recommend that you submit a hardcopy of your course descriptions so that we can evaluate your classes for possible transfer credit.

 - To highlight your academic background, we recommend that you fill out an Admissions Information Form (AIF) with your application.

-- If you are a Waterloo graduate who is interested in pursuing a second undergraduate degree in Computer Science, you can fill out a readmission form available through our Registrar's Office.
+- If you are a Waterloo graduate who is interested in pursuing a second undergraduate degree in Computer Science, you can fill out a Application for Undergraduate Readmission available through our Registrar's Office.

 - If you have already graduated from one of our Faculty of Mathematics programs, you will be ineligible for a transfer.